zyradyl-moe/archive.zyradyl.moe/_posts/2018-12-02-ThothBackup-Part-3.md

 step, which is automating the unlock process.

 ## Auto-Decryption ##
+There are a few ways to handle USB key based auto-decryption.
+The end goal is to actually use a hardware security module to do this, and I don't anticipate the FBI busting down my door any time soon for hosting the data of my friends and family, so I opted for one that is easily extendable.

+Essentially, the key will live on an `ext4` filesystem.
+It will be a simple hidden file, so nothing extremely complex to find.
+This shouldn't be considered secure at _this point_, but it is paving the way to a slightly more secure future.

+## Works Cited ##
+The following sources were invaluable in cobbling this process together.
+I sincerely thank the authors both for figuring the process out and documenting the process online.

+  * [Debian Stretch - USB Keyfile with LUKS][3]
+  * [Arch Wiki - Secure Disk Wiping][4]
+  * [Arch Wiki - Encrypting an Entire Disk][5]
+  * [Gentoo Wiki - Sakaki's EFI Install Guide][6]
+  * [Chroot Into Broken Linux Install][7]
+  * [Linux Images for 32Bit EFI Macs][8]
+  * [Reducing 30 Second Delay when Booting Linux][9]
+  * [Over-Provisioning SSDs][10]

 Begin conversion to autobooting from a key on the USB stick start by writing random data to the USB stick, though this isn't really boosting security since we use the filesystem method